jamolnng/jamolnng.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>I'm a Junior at Kansas State University majoring in Physics and Computer Science.
 I've spend the last 10+ years teaching myself how to program, mainly with C and C++.
-During those years I have done everything from command line programs to trying my hand at game making.</p>
+During those years I have done everything from command line programs to trying my hand at game making.
+My main passion is physics and using my programming skill I have gotten into computational physics, working on speeding up calculations.
+Recently I jumped into the more hands on experimental side of physics.</p>

 <p>I have been an employee of the Department of Physics at Kansas State University for over a year and a half now.
 I am working with professors Chris Sorensen and Matt Berg on theoretical and experimental studies of light scatting by particles of arbitrary shape and size.</p>